 Sallie Mae Stormwater Pond Retrofit

 The award-winning pond retrofit features a 950-foot long walking path around the 300-foot wide, landscaped stormwater pond.
-A walkway crosses over the pond on a dramatic 6-foot high stone weir that creates an 8,000-gallon upper pond that feeds water to the 96-foot wide waterfall.
+A walkway crosses over the pond on a dramatic 6-foot high stone weir that creates an 8,000-gallon upper pond that feeds water to the 96-foot wide waterfall to the lower pond retaining over 1 million gallons of water.
 A boardwalk at waters’ edge for nature viewing, exercise stations, and picnic areas offer enjoyment for the company’s employees.